We put the address in our

 I turned around to see the man had followed me out saying he remembered that I had children.
 I told him that there was an addition to the family and walked around to open the door.
 All I wanted to do was get in the van and pull away feeling that each mile down the road, the chance of this guy coming after me wanting the records back was less and less likely.

 After the goodbye niceties were complete, I climbed into my seat and noticing I had nowhere to safely set the records, my loving wife volunteered to carry them in her lap for the next 3 hours.
-I know I had a coronary driving over every railroad track but we finally made it to our intermediate destination.
+I know I must have had a coronary driving over every railroad track but we finally made it to our intermediate destination.

 And to think I was going to pass right on by.